-Guided Backpacking Trips in Cordillera Blanca – Huascaran National Park
+Guided Backpacking Holidays in Cordillera Blanca – Huascaran National Park

 This is a challenging but infinitely rewarding Backpacking route and a high level of fitness is required by all.
-Everyone lends a hand: whether it’s cooking, washing or pitching a tent together.
-No multi-day hiking experience is needed but you need to be a good walker and able to carry a backpack.
-You can rent all camping gear here in Huaraz.
-Everything is organized by you and your guide and you can use public transport to get to the trailhead and it will cost much less and will however reward you with spectacular views and a real sense of achievement.
+No multi-day trekking experience is needed but you need to be a good walker and able to carry a backpack.
+You can rent any trekking or camping gear here in Huaraz, if needed.

 Acclimatization